micahj/freebie/readme.md

 ### play a small ivr and select from options

-dial 5002: Once prompted use the calls embedded dialpad and press 5
+dial 5002: Once prompted use the calls embedded dialpad and press 5 for hours of fun